shermaine0603/Benchmarking-VLMs/README.md

 # Benchmarking-VLMs

 ## Purpose
 Purpose of this project is to benchmark various VLMs (Vision Language Models) to determine the best for use.
 For this project, Ollama was used to run the models inside a Docker Container.

+## Models used
+Models used in this project were [LLaVA 1.5 7B](https://ollama.com/library/llava:7b), [Qwen2.5VL 3B](https://ollama.com/library/qwen2.5vl:3b) and [Gemma3 4B](https://ollama.com/library/gemma3:4b).

 ## Prerequisites
  - Ubuntu 22.04